 Even though gloves give you more dexterity, mittens are a smarter choice to guard against frostbite when temperatures are at their seasonal lows.
 Dressing in layers is the best way to trap pockets of heat up against your body.
 Avoid a cotton layer up against your body as it does not wick moisture well and will chill you if it gets wet.
 Wool, silk, and synthetics are excellent choices for a base layer.

 Look out for wet floors indoors

-Don’t let your guard up when you enter your office building.
+Do not let your guard up when you enter your office building.
 It is likely that wet conditions prevail right inside the entrance.
-Building management should have water-absorbing mats to provide traction, but if they don’t, it could be as slippery as a skating rink.
+Building management should have water-absorbing mats to provide traction, but if they do not, it could be as slippery as a skating rink.
 Investing in sturdy boots and using them to walk into work is a great idea.